Business Succession Planning

 The Business cannot Survive without you

-We know from the Stages Model, that businesses without a plan hit the second brick wall and grind to a halt.
+We know from experience that businesses without a plan hit the second brick wall and grind to a halt.
 In this context that means the owners are simply unable to step away from the company; without them there is no business.

 Many business owners are stuck in a mindset of having to not being able to step away from the business and trust other people; they have no hope of moving forward.
 In this mindset they cannot develop a succession plan and there is a sense of defeat.
 The company cannot be sold because it’s not worth anything without you; this makes you feel disillusioned, question what you are doing and also creates enormous pressure.

 Opening up about a business is a very personal conversation, with a coaching approach you can begin to clarify your vision.
 From here you can create a strategy that aligns to it; by linking the two you are able to start letting go.